Yiddishkeit: Culture

 Lack of understanding concepts of the Yiddish way of life have been compared to "kissing through a screen door."

 From a more secular perspective, it is associated with the popular culture or folk practices of Yiddish-speaking Jews, such as popular religious traditions, Eastern European Jewish cuisine, Yiddish humor, shtetl life, and klezmer music, among other things.

 History

 Before the Haskalah and the Jewish emancipation in Europe, central to Yiddishkeit were Torah study and Talmudical studies for men, and a family and communal life governed by the observance of halakha (Jewish religious laws) for men and women.
 Among Haredi Jews of Eastern European descent, comprising the majority of Jews who still speak Yiddish in their everyday lives, the word has retained this meaning.

 But with secularization, Yiddishkeit has come to encompass not just traditional Jewish religious practice, but a broad range of movements, ideologies, practices, and traditions in which Ashkenazi Jews have participated and retained their sense of "Jewishness."
 Yiddishkeit has been identified in manners of speech, in styles of humor, in patterns of association, in culture and education.
 Another quality often associated with Yiddishkeit is an emotional attachment and identification with the Jewish people.

-Not only does the religious way of life persist, but The New York Times noted in 2011 that there were more Yiddish than Korean speakers in New York City, according to the 2010 U.S. Census.